 Step 4 – Link with employers.

-- To test whether the occupation is right for you, to gain real-world experience and to find out what skills and qualifications employers are looking for, consider doing work experience or volunteering.
+- To test whether a job is right for you, to gain real-world experience and to find out what skills and qualifications employers are looking for, consider doing work experience or volunteering.
 This will also make you more competitive when you start applying for jobs.

 - Check out our articles on organising work experience or a volunteering placement.